IKNL/PZP-FHIR-R4/STU3/input/pagecontent/data-model.md

 ### ACP Questionnaire

-A patient's ACP preferences can be captured using a structured form, such as the one developed by IKNL.
-This implementation guide provides a corresponding <a href="Questionnaire-ACP-zib2017.html">FHIR Questionnaire resource</a> to ensure standardized data collection.
+A patient's ACP preferences can be documented using a structured form, such as the one developed by IKNL.
+This implementation guide provides a corresponding <a href="Questionnaire-ACP-zib2017.html">FHIR Questionnaire resource</a> to ensure standardized and interoperable data capture.

+Two example QuestionnaireResponse resources, based on this Questionnaire, are included:

+* <a href="QuestionnaireResponse-HendrikHartman-20201001.html">QuestionnaireResponse for Hendrik Hartman (01-01-2020)</a>
+* <a href="QuestionnaireResponse-HendrikHartman-20221108.html">QuestionnaireResponse for Hendrik Hartman (08-11-2022)</a>

 ### Associating ACP dataset to FHIR